Hazarre/Hazarre.github.io/content/_index.md

 Passionate about quantum computing and information, optimization, computer simulation, computational physics, computer vision.
 Problem solving focused.
 Interested in startup, research and engineering environments.

 ### Education
-BA in Computer Science and Physics, Bard College, NY , 2023.
+BA in Computer Science and Physics, Bard College, NY.
+Graduated May, 2023.